 Catheter-directed thrombolysis treats vascular blockages and improves blood flow by dissolving abnormal blood clots.
 A blood clot, or thrombus, can block off blood supply to certain parts of the body and cause serious damage.
 Catheter-directed thrombolysis uses x-ray imaging and a catheter to guide special medication or a medical device to the site of a blood clot to dissolve the blockage.

 Your doctor will instruct you on how to prepare, including any changes to your medication schedule.
-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
-You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
+Tell your doctor if you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you take, including herbal supplements and aspirin.
+Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 Ask your doctor if you will be required to stay at the hospital overnight.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.